When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Help your toddler perfect their aim with one of these potty training urinals.

-Potty training urinals make the toilet training experience easier for little boys, but the best ones make it fun too.
+Potty training is a milestone that every parent dreads, but teaching boys adds a specific layer of complexity: aiming.
+Potty training urinals make the experience easier for little guys, and the best ones make it fun, too.

-However, we learned quickly that not all toddler urinals are as fun for adults to deal with.
-While testing urinals with our own kids, we found models that leaked (yuck!), had weak suction, or were too small for a toddler to aim for.
+However, we learned quickly that not all toddler urinals are fun for adults to manage.
+While testing urinals with our own kids, we found models that leaked (gross), had weak suction cups that slid down the wall, or were simply too small for a beginner to hit consistently.

-Help your toddler improve their aim at home or on the go with one of these sleek, compact, fun-to-use, and easy-to-clean toddler urinals.
+Help your toddler hit the bullseye with one of these sleek, compact, and easy-to-clean toddler urinals.

 Our Top Picks